Premier Education

 Boosted metabolism

-A boosted metabolism helps to regulate the appetite-stimulating hormone and ghrelin, making students less likely to snack or crave unhealthy, sugary foods.
-The effects of the increased metabolism can last for 12 hours, helping students throughout the entire day.
+A boosted metabolism helps to regulate the appetite-stimulating hormone and ghrelin, making pupils less likely to snack or crave unhealthy, sugary foods.
+The effects of the increased metabolism can last for 12 hours, helping them throughout the entire day.

 These benefits demonstrate the power of physical activity, but in order to achieve maximum concentration, what else do we need to consider?